Helping someone to make a suicide safety plan can sometimes be helpful for someone suicidal.

 For more information see our Making a safety plan page.

 ReMinder is a self-managed resource for users to adopt as part of their own coping strategy and does not link to any existing client management plans.
-On the Line counsellors do not have access to view any information added to make up a users suicide safety plan.
+Suicide Call Back Service counsellors do not have access to view any information added to a user’s safety plan.

 - Access helplines and emergency service numbers

 - Create your own team of personal contacts